Haggle1996/RevolutionPack/content/article/rev2changes.md

 - Water is finite.
 You will need to take this into account when building machines (such as the steam engine) that require water.
 There are several mechanisms in the game to create water.
 - Seasons change approximately every 32 Minecraft days, with a year lasting 128 Minecraft days.
 Seasons alter the temperature and precipitation of a biome, and affect various machines and crop growth that depend on these factors.
 - Animals will breed, age, and die on their own, assuming proper food (such as grass) is present in their vicinity.
-- Naturally-spanwing Vanilla and Forestry trees will die off over time, turning into compost and eventually dirt.
+- Naturally-spawning Vanilla and Forestry trees will die off over time, turning into compost and eventually dirt.
 Dropped saplings will plant themselves.
 - Food now rots over time.
 This can be overcome by building Fridges and Freezers (storage blocks from Cooking for Blockheads and Enviromine).
 - Unsupported cave and building rooves will collapse on you.
 Make sure to support your ceilings!
 Different materials can stretch different lengths (up to 3 blocks out).
 Building common engineered structures, such as l-girder shapes, can extend blocks indefinitely.
 - Crop growth is significantly slower and is affected by season.
 Be sure to plant early, often, and extensively.
 Crops generally grow better underground or in greenhouses, and in friendly biomes.